BreadyBred/minifier-tools/README.md

 git clone https://github.com/BreadyBred/minifier-tools.git
 cd minifier-tools
 ```
 2. That's it!
-You're ready to go, start `minifier-tools.exe` to start using the Standalone version or start setting up the postbuild tool with the quick guid in [Usage](#usage).
+You're ready to go, start `minifier_tools.exe` to start using the Standalone version or start setting up the postbuild tool with the quick guid in [Usage](#usage).

 ### Usage